4/29/2025

 David Smith

 Hey, good morning.
-Congratulations on the strong quarter and the very impressive backlog edition.
+Congratulations on the strong quarter and the very impressive backlog addition.
 Thank you.
 I wanted to ask about the relatively large performance bonus opportunity in the Shell and Total Energies contracts.
-And is it fair to think that your willingness to take some risk on the performance component might be somewhat informed by your lived experience generating some pretty strong efficiency gains with your drill ships in Guiana?
-And is it fair to think that performance component risk has a lot to do with the duration of the programs and maybe the marginality of the drilling program.
+Is it fair to think that your willingness to take some risk on the performance component might be somewhat informed by your lived experience generating some pretty strong efficiency gains with your drill ships in Guyana?
+And is it fair to think that performance component risk is That has a lot to do with the duration of the programs and maybe the marginality of the drilling program.
 So we might not necessarily be expecting these kind of performance bonus opportunities for shorter duration or multi-basin type programs.

 speaker